Spat915/Gmail-Cleanup/README.md

 ### Installing

-Copy-paste.
-Just look at the gs file.
+- Clone this git.
+- Copy-paste the gs file into a new project on script.google.com.

 ## Authors